Integrated storage assignment for an e-grocery fulfilment centre: Accounting for day-of-week demand patterns: Coping with short-term demand variation

 \section{Coping with short-term demand variation}

 The general model developed in the previous section allows the retailer to solve the three-level storage assignment problem, i.e.\ to decide which SKUs of the assortment should be allocated to the picking loop while also determining the assignment of SKUs to stations and shelves within the warehouse.
-However, the demand for SKUs (and, therefore, the number of picks) is not at all constant for each day, week or even month of the year.
-In this section, we discuss the importance of accounting for variation in demand when assigning SKUs to shelves.
-We start by presenting historical picking data from a European e-grocery retailer with a focus on recurring patterns depending on the day of week.
-Next, we analyse the quality of the storage assignment determined in the previous section with respect to possible imbalance between stations on the level of days of week.
-Finally, we extend our model formulation by limiting the deviation of picks between stations on the level of days of week and compare both approaches.
+However, as illustrated by the data described in Section~\ref{sec:pikcing_data}, the demand for SKUs (and, therefore, the number of picks) is not at all constant for each day, week or even month of the year.
+This motivates to balance demand for each day of the week individually allowing the retailer to improve the assignment of SKUs to stations and shelves.
+Thus, in this section, we discuss the importance of accounting for variation in demand when assigning SKUs to shelves.
+We start by analysing the quality of the storage assignment determined in the previous section with respect to possible imbalance between stations on the level of days of week.
+Afterwards, we extend our model formulation by limiting the deviation of picks between stations on the level of days of week and compare both approaches.
 This allows us to derive the benefit of explicitly including variation in demand into the storage assignment decision of the retailer.
 As, on the other hand, the retailer needs to spend effort on data collection, data processing and computational power for the detailed analysis, this analysis forms the basis for the decision whether the benefit of the detailed solution outweighs this effort.